 Anachronism Stew: In the animated series episode "Dragon Guy", a computer is used in Robin Hood times.

 Animal Nemesis: In the sequel, Ace is attacked by a crocodile, but the fight quickly turns in his favor.
-The croc even tries to escape and Ace drags it back into the river by its tail to whale on it some more.
+The croc even tries to escape and Ace drags it back into the river by its tail to wail on it some more.

 Bad Vibrations: Done subtly (at first) in the second movie.
 As the villain is indulging in a low-key Evil Gloating with a slight What Could Possibly Go Wrong?, everyone falls silent as they feel the house start to vibrate.
 At first, it's quiet, as if they could possibly be imagining the sound.
 But it gets louder, and louder, until a horde of animals bursts through the wall, followed by Ace on an ostrich in a Big Damn Heroes moment.

 Battle Interrupting Shout: At the end of When Nature Calls, Ace prevents a war between the two neighboring African tribes by running between the armies with their sacred bat in his hands, shouting its name (which according to the tribes' traditions, requires all who hear it to kneel).